ottomated/flutter_snapchat/README.md

   ...
 ```

-- Register an app on the [Snapchat developer portal](https://kit.snapchat.com/portal), and get your client ID.
+- Register an app on the [SnapKit portal](https://kit.snapchat.com/portal), and get your client ID.
 - Also, create a redirect url that looks something like `yourapp://snapchat/oauth2`.
 - Download/Clone the [repo](http://github.com/TimmyRB/Flutter-SnapKit) and use the included example project as a base or follow the instructions below